buwryme/bwyOS/README.md

-# simple x86_64 kernel
+# bwy.kernel

-a minimal, freestanding kernel for x86_64 architecture.
+a minimal, freestanding kernel for x86_64.

 ## features